dbbaskette/textProc/README.md

 ### Common Issues

 #### **Files Not Appearing in UI**
-- Check if files are being processed (check logs)
+- Check if processing is enabled (default: STOPPED)
 - Verify RabbitMQ connection
 - Ensure HDFS URLs are accessible